 Spring Wildflowers Bloom Just for You

 Living in the northeast, I’m partial to the spring ephemerals — those tiny, but remarkable woodland flowers that make use of the abundant sunlight before the trees leaf out.
 To me, these beauties are magical, beating the odds in the cold, short days of spring.
-I love hunting for the very first flowers — the spring beauties, dutchman’s breeches, and trout lilies.
-They are delicate, but strong, kind of like this amazing earth we call home.
+I love hunting for the very first flowers — the spring beauties, Dutchman’s breeches, and trout lilies.
+Spring wildflowers are delicate, but strong, kind of like this amazing earth we call home.

 As the days lengthen and the sun warms the earth, you will begin to find wildflowers in meadows, alongside hiking trails and roadsides, and beside the shores of your favorite lakes and rivers.
 Camping in the spring allows you to put down roots, if only for a day or two, and truly experience the season of colorful, wild abundance.